 2. Inca Trail Trek at Machu Picchu, Peru

-Our next once-in-a-lifetime experience is the Inca Trail Trek at Machu Picchu which is an archeological wonder and a UNESCO World Heritage Site.
-Because of its existing archeological ruins along the trek route, there is a sheer sense of mystery and awe for anyone who follows it all the way to the summit.
+Our next once-in-a-lifetime experience is the world famous Inca Trail trek at Machu Picchu which is an archaeological wonder and a UNESCO World Heritage Site.
+Because of the curious ruins all along the trek route, there is a sheer sense of mystery and awe for anyone who follows it all the way to the summit.

-At the fascinating city of Cuzco, one must halt for acclimatization as the oxygen levels here repress drastically.
-The Inca Trail is an uphill trek that leads above 3000 meters, the highest point being at 4200m above sea level.
-The trail is inundated with many ancient colonial structures and frescos en route.
+At the fascinating city of Cuzco, one must halt for acclimatisation as the oxygen levels here repress drastically.
+The Inca Trail is an uphill trek that leads above 3000 metres, the highest point being at 4200 metres above sea level.
 The best time to take this trek is from April to October, with peak months being from June to August.

 3. Sail the Greek Islands

-One of the most pocket-friendly touring places in Europe, the Greek Islands make for an enviable holiday spot.
-If sapphire blue waters woo you and beaches entice you, served with drop-dead gorgeous sunset views in the background then directly head over to the Greek Islands.
+One of the most pocket-friendly yet beautiful places in Europe, the Greek Islands are perfect whether you want to relax, party or adventure.
+If sapphire blue waters woo you and beaches entice you, served with drop-dead gorgeous sunset views in the background then head off travelling around the Greek Islands.

 4. Northern Lights and Norwegian Fjords